Convexity Not Required: Estimation of Smooth Moment Condition Models: Additional Empirical Results

 \subsection{Impulse Response Matching}

 The following tables report results for \textsc{gn} using a range of tuning parameters $\gamma$.
-Since the rank condition (\ref{eq:rk}') does not hold towards the lower bound for $\eta,\nu$, \textsc{gn} alone can crash and/or fail to converge.
+Since Assumption \ref{ass:conds} does not hold towards the lower bound for $\eta,\nu$, \textsc{gn} alone can crash and/or fail to converge.
 Following \citet{Forneron2022b}, we can introduce a global step:

 where the sequence $(\theta^{k})_{k \geq 0}$ is predetermined and dense in $\Theta$.
 The results rely on the Sobol sequence, independently randomized for each of the 50 starting values.\footnote{We take $(s_{k})_{k \geq 0}$ in $[0,1]^p$, $p \geq 1$ is the number of parameters, draw one vector $(u_1,\dots,u_p) \sim \mathcal{U}_{[0,1]^p}$, for each starting value, and compute $\tilde{s}_k = ( s_k + u ) \text{ modulo } 1$, then map $\tilde{s}_k$ to the bounds for $\theta = (\theta_1,\dots,\theta_p)$.
 The randomization is used to create independent variation in the global step between starting values to emphasize that convergence does not rely on a specific value in the sequence $(\theta^k)_{k \geq 0}$; this is called a random shift \citep[see][Ch6.2.1]{lemieux2009}.} Results are reported with and without the global step.
 Also, the former implements error-handling (try-catch).